-- The issuer causes harm along any of the SDGs when one of its SDG scores is below -5 based on a quantitative database from an external provider on a scale ranging from +10 corresponding to "significantly contributing" to -10 corresponding to "significantly obstructing", unless the quantitative score has been qualitatively overridden.
-This criterion is applied on the investee companies that are considered as sustainable. - The issuer is in AXA IM's sectorial and ESG standards ban lists (as described below), which consider among other factors the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights.
-This criterion is applied on the entire portfolio. - The issuer has a CCC (or 1.43) or lower ESG rating according to AXA IM ESG scoring methodology.
-The ESG score is based on ESG scoring from external data provider as primary inputs assessing data points across Environment, Social and Governance (ESG) dimensions.
+- The issuer causes harm to any of the SDGs when one of its SDG scores is below -5 based on a quantitative database from an external provider on a scale ranging from +10 corresponding to 'significantly contributing' to -10 corresponding to 'significantly obstructing', unless the quantitative score has been qualitatively overridden. - The issuer is in AXA IM's sectorial and ESG standards ban lists (as described below), which consider among other factors the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights. - The issuer has a CCC (or 1.43) or lower ESG rating according to AXA IM ESG scoring methodology.
+The ESG score is based on ESG scoring from an external data provider as primary inputs assessing data points across ESG dimensions.
 AXA IM analysts can complement with a fundamental and documented ESG analysis in case of lack of coverage or disagreement on the ESG rating provided that it is approved by AXA IM dedicated internal governance body.
-This criterion is applied on the entire portfolio.

-Indicators for principal adverse impacts on sustainability factors are considered, including through the application of AXA IM's exclusion and stewardship policies.
+Indicators for principal adverse impacts on sustainability factors are also considered, including through the application of AXA IM's exclusion and stewardship policies, as outlined below.

-- How have the indicators for adverse impacts on sustainability factors been taken into account?
+How have the indicators for adverse impacts on sustainability factors been taken into account?